 Family Medicine Faculty

-A graduate of Marshall University and the WV School of Osteopathic Medicine, Dr. Gherman most recently served as a primary care physician in the Veterans Administration system in Clarksburg, WV prior to joining the faculty at UHC.
-She is board certified by the American Osteopathic Board of Family Physicians and a member of the AOA and AAFP.
+A graduate of West Virginia University and the WV School of Osteopathic Medicine, Dr. West is a recent graduate of the UHC Family Medicine Residency.
+She is board certified by the American Board of Family Medicine and American Osteopathic Board of Family Physicians and a member of the AOA.

 James Malone, D.O.

 Born in Clarksburg, WV, Dr. Malone graduated from West Virginia University and the West Virginia School of Osteopathic Medicine.
 Currently, he is the Medical Director for two local nursing homes and supervises the residents on the Geriatrics rotation.
 The residents describe his zeal for medicine and love for his patients as infectious!
 Dr. Malone has maintained a busy continuity clinic for more than 20 years and is a Field Professor and Board Member for Rural Health Education Partners.